franckklotz/Robotic-Ventilator/README.md

 there is also a cheaper version from China, but not available outside of China.

 The 7.00 inch screen is able to draw curve, so we will be able to replicate UI used in actual Ventilator.

+# Final case / Box

+final concept including a compex box and support for the HMI LCD screen is not finalized, and need to be completed.

 # Software